sebitir3/OOP-Investment-ePortfolio/README.txt

 Buy
 Test: if input for buying stock is accepted as 'stock' or 's' case insensitive and input for buying mutual fund is accepted as 'mutual fund' or 'm' ✔
-      if symbol is found or not --> if not enter name for new investment, then quantity and price; else enter the quantity and price of the found investment ✔ validate numerical inputs for quanitity and price using helper validate methods ✔
+      if symbol is found or not --> if not enter name for new investment, then quantity and price; else enter the quantity and price of the found investment ✔ validate numerical inputs for quanitity and price using helper validate methods making sure price and quantity are larger than 0 ✔

 Sell
 Test: if input for selling stock is accepted as 'stock' or 's' case insensitive and input for selling mutual fund is accepted as 'mutual fund' or 'm' ✔
-      if symbol is found or not --> exit function if not found, continue with sell inputs if symbol found validate numerical inputs for quanitity and price using helper validate methods ✔ if list of chosen investment is empty, don't sell ✔
+      if symbol is found or not --> exit function if not found, continue with sell inputs if symbol found validate numerical inputs for quanitity and price using helper validate methods making sure price and quantity are larger than 0 ✔ if list of chosen investment is empty, don't sell ✔

 Update